bfbarkhouse/redpanda-index-demo/README.md

 - `redpanda_index_quotes_ingest.yaml` — Job that ingests SPY trades into Redpanda from the Alpaca markets API.
 - `redpanda_index_candles.yaml` — Job that samples price high and low in 10s windows from the data feed and writes to a new topic.
 - `redpanda_index_snowflake.yaml` — Streams SPY trades to Snowflake for analytics.
-- `redpanda_index_prices-value.avsc` - AVRO schema for the SPY trade data
+- `redpanda_index_prices-value.avsc` - AVRO schema for the SPY trade data.
 - `redpanda-index-demo-diagram.png` — Architecture diagram.

 > **Note:** Update credentials, topic names, and any transforms to match your environment.